COVID-19: How Council is responding to the Coronavirus

 The Hills Shire Library Service

-- All bushcare and nursery volunteering in The Hills is postponed until further notice.
-Advice about the resumption of regular Bushcare and Community Nursery activities will be updated as the situation changes.
+All bushcare in The Hills is postponed until further notice.
+Advice about the resumption of regular Bushcare activities will be updated as the situation changes.

 Bidjiwong Community Nursery is open by appointment only.
 For enquiries, please call 9843 0555.
 Volunteering activities have resumed at the nursery - more information here.